jocoio/portfolio2/README.md

 # joco.io (portfolio)

 Hi there!
-This is the repo for my portfolio site. please hire me. pls.
+This is the repo for my portfolio site.
+It's a perpetual WIP but it's a fun side project!

 ## Getting Started